 Tip 9 Moved House – Change the Locks.

-If you have recently moved into a new property, then the most change the locks.
+If you have recently moved into a new property, then you must change the locks.
 Here are the reasons why:

 When you are given the keys to your new property, you can not be sure as to who else has a key.
 The previous owners may have used a cleaning company, dog walking company or any number of tradesman.
 Unless it is a restricted key, then they could have made a copy without the previous owners’ knowledge.
 So, please change your locks.